-The Waikato Regional Council monitors a representative sample of rivers and streams across the region to determine how good the water quality is for contact recreation (such as swimming and water skiing).
+Waikato Regional Council routinely monitors a representative cross-section of regional rivers and streams to assess the suitability of water quality for human water recreation activities, such as swimming, kayaking and water-skiing.

-River water quality for contact recreation is better in some parts of the region (for example, the upper Waikato River and tributaries of Lake Taupō) than in others (for example, Hauraki and the lowland tributaries of the Waikato River).
-This is mainly because of the greater intensity of land use in the lowland parts of the region.
+River water quality for contact recreation is good in some parts of the region (for example, the upper Waikato River, tributaries of Lake Taupō, and in the Coromandel).
+In the lowland areas, river water quality is not so good (for example, Hauraki and the lowland tributaries of the Waikato River).

 This indicator is updated annually.